Cinema of Japan: Golden Age

 Dodes'ka-den by Akira Kurosawa and Sandakan No. 8 by Kei Kumai were nominated to the Academy Award for Best Foreign Language Film.

 The 1980s saw the decline of the major Japanese film studios and their associated chains of cinemas, with major studios Toho and Toei barely staying in business, Shochiku supported almost solely by the Otoko wa tsurai yo films, and Nikkatsu declining even further.

 Of the older generation of directors, Akira Kurosawa directed Kagemusha (1980), which won the Palme d'Or at the 1980 Cannes Film Festival, and Ran (1985).
 Seijun Suzuki made a comeback beginning with Zigeunerweisen in 1980.
 Shohei Imamura won the Palme d'Or at the Cannes Film Festival for The Ballad of Narayama (1983).
 Yoshishige Yoshida made A Promise (1986), his first film since 1973's Coup d'État.

 New directors who appeared in the 1980s include actor Juzo Itami, who directed his first film, The Funeral, in 1984, and achieved critical and box office success with Tampopo in 1985.
 Shinji Sōmai, an artistically inclined populist director who made films like the youth-focused Typhoon Club, and the critically acclaimed Roman porno Love Hotel among others.
 Kiyoshi Kurosawa, who would generate international attention beginning in the mid-1990s, made his initial debut with pink films and genre horror.

 During the 1980s, anime rose in popularity, with new animated movies released every summer and winter, often based upon popular anime television series.
-Mamoru Oshii released his landmark Angel's Egg in 1985.
-Hayao Miyazaki adapted his manga series Nausicaä of the Valley of Wind into a feature film of the same name in 1984.
+Mamoru Oshii released his landmark Angel's Egg in 1985 while Hayao Miyazaki adapted his manga series, Nausicaä of the Valley of Wind, into a feature film of the same name in 1984.
 Katsuhiro Otomo followed suit by adapting his own manga Akira into a feature film of the same name in 1988.

-Home video made possible the creation of a direct-to-video film industry.
+Eventually the home video made it possible to where the Japanese civilians, and eventually citizens in other countries, could watch these films individually.
+This would increase sales in the direct-to-video film industry, allowing for further developments, such as DVD's and eventual streaming services, to develop.

 Mini theaters, a type of independent movie theater characterized by a smaller size and seating capacity in comparison to larger movie theaters, gained popularity during the 1980s.
 Mini theaters helped bring independent and arthouse films from other countries, as well as films produced in Japan by unknown Japanese filmmakers, to Japanese audiences.